 A. Improving Consumer Complaint Analysis

 Over the last two decades, the NAIC has analyzed the insurance consumer complaint process and the value that process affords regulators in understanding the insurance marketplace in each state.
 In 2000, the NAIC adopted the Consumer Complaints White Paper, which outlines best practices for handling consumer complaints, recognizing the need to maintain uniform complaint information and the critical value of accurate complaint information to insurance consumers, as well as to regulators.
-All market analysts and coordinators should review this white paper.
+All market analysts and coordinators should review this white paper, which can be found at the NAIC website under Publications.

-As we have seen in the chapter on basic analytical tools, the NAIC Complaints Database System (CDS) is one of the key resources for market analysts, but it can only be as good as the information it receives from participating states.
+As we have seen in Chapter 6 - - Basic Analytical Tools, the NAIC Complaints Database System (CDS) is one of the key resources for market analysts, but it can only be as good as the information it receives from participating states.
 Meaningful comparison of complaint data from state to state requires nationwide uniformity in state insurance departments’ treatment of complaints.
 If an insurance department fails to code complaints properly or if departments use conflicting coding systems, other states will receive an inaccurate picture of general business practices, emerging issues and changes in the marketplace.
 In particular, the distinction between “complaints” and “inquiries” must be drawn in a consistent manner.
 States that call on insurers to self-report complaints and other consumer actions should be particularly vigilant in this regard, to ensure that companies that give themselves the benefit of the doubt do not have an unfair advantage over companies that bend over backwards to provide full disclosure.

 Having uniform definitions and standards applicable in all states results in an accurate exchange of information, allows for the systematic analysis of that information, allows complaint information to be used effectively in the market surveillance process and allows accurate complaint summaries to be compiled for public distribution.
-As noted in Chapter 7—Putting It All Together: Market Analysis, readers do not have to switch gears unnecessarily; there is value in standardization even for nonsubstantive formatting conventions, such as whether complaint indices are expressed as percentages, with 100 as the norm, or as ratios, with 1.00 as the norm.
+As noted in Chapter 7—Putting It All Together: Market Analysis, readers do not have to switch gears unnecessarily; there is value in standardization even for non-substantive formatting conventions, such as whether complaint indices are expressed as percentages, with 100 as the norm, or as ratios, with 1.00 as the norm.

 1. Key Elements of Best Practices

-The basic goals of complaint analysis are to obtain (1) a complaint ratio to evaluate the relative activity of each insurer in the marketplace; and (2) data on emerging marketplace issues and activities of individual insurers or of the industry at large.
+The basic goals of complaint analysis are to obtain: (1) a complaint ratio to evaluate the relative activity of each insurer in the marketplace; and (2) data on emerging marketplace issues and activities of individual insurers or of the industry at large.

 To that end, each state insurance department needs to adopt, in conjunction with the other states, a uniform system for measuring consumer complaints and complaint ratios for each company by state.
 This should begin with a uniform definition of a “complaint” (as distinguished from an inquiry):